-Appendix A: Specification for Taxi Marshalling Services for London Stadium Events
+Appendix A: Specification for Taxi Marshal Services for London Stadium Events

 INTRODUCTION

 The London Stadium event management team requires taxi marshaling to support a safe and efficient operation.

 The Contract will be for a minimum of a three-year period with a maximum of five years, and the agreement will require a further option to extend with committed product support periods defined.